odpi/egeria/open-metadata-resources/open-metadata-deployment/compose/tutorials/README.md

  ## Checking what is running

- Use the docker command to checiners are running.
+ Use the docker command to check containers are running.
 You should have
  * 1 Jupyter container to run the notebooks
  * 4 Egeria containers
  * Kafka and Zookeeper containers for messaging